chisui/dakka/thesis/main.md

 As a result of this I opted to reduce the usage of dependent types in my code and do without the *singletons* library alltogether.
 Even though they are not dependent types many of the more advanced type-level-computation features Haskell provides were extremely useful

 ## Cloud Haskell

+Big parts of the backend for the created API were implemented for cloud-haskell.
+The implementation was very straight forward for the most part since cloud haskell provides similar primitives to the API itself.
+Parts that required the serialization of polymorphic values were not that easily implemented.
+In fact the process of serialization itself is a big issue for cloud-haskell as well and requires a big amount of work, more than would be feasable for this thesis.
+As far as I can tell there shouldn't be any conceptual issues

 Since most of the effort went into creating a typed interface rather then the actual execution of it I can't comment on how cloud haskell actually performes as a backend for the created interface.